Skip To Main Content

 Check to see what services your bank provides for students, and if they have a branch near your child’s campus or online banking options.
 If not, look for a bank local to the city they’ll be in; some campuses even have a bank branch on campus.
 Make sure they have security features like text alerts – and be sure to set them up once they start their account.

 It seems like just yesterday your child was leaving for summer camp for the first time, and now they’re headed off to college, making this possibly the most precious summer yet.
 Remember to enjoy your time together, even while getting them ready for their big step into adulthood.
 Hopefully this checklist helps!
-If you have questions about student banking or college financing, contact a personal banker at a branch near you.
+If you have questions about student banking or college financing, contact a personal banker at a branch near you link opens to a Commerce page.

 Also See